farique1/msx-basic-dignified/README.md

 >From now on, when showing code, usually the first excerpt is the source, followed by the program call and the converted output.

 - The MSX Basic Dignified 'source code' can be written **without line numbers**, **indented** using TAB or spaces and have **long name** variables.
 Different from the Classic MSX Basic, instructions, functions and variables must be separated by spaces from alphanumeric characters.
-The Syntax Highlight will reflect this and there are several settings to conform the spacing when the conversion is made.
+The MSX Syntax Highlight will reflect this and there are several settings to conform the spacing when the conversion is made.
-The Dignified source code should have a `.bad` extension to avoid conflict with the classic code and and to better integrate with the supported Sublime tools.
+The Dignified source code should have a `.bad` extension to avoid conflict with the classic code and to better integrate with the supported Sublime tools.
 *More on these later.*

 ```BlitzBasic